SQL Server COUNT() and Effective Row Counting

 Note

-Now, let us examine the usage of the COUNT function in SQL Server databases.
+Now, let us examine the usage of the SQL Server COUNT function in database management.

 SQL COUNT examples and common use cases

 The COUNT function is among the most commonly used aggregate functions in SQL and has a wide range of applications.
-To demonstrate its use cases, we'll use dbForge Studio for SQL Server.
+To demonstrate its use cases and show how to count rows in SQL to achieve the expected results, we'll use dbForge Studio for SQL Server.
 It is a powerful integrated development environment (IDE) tailored for SQL Server specialists that provides a comprehensive solution for all database-related tasks.

 Count all rows in one or multiple tables